fwauters/fwauters/README.md

 ----------------------------------------------------------------------------------------------

 >
-> Contact me if you have any tips or Vadvice, I am always looking for ways to improve !
+> Contact me if you have any tips or advice, I'm always looking for ways to improve !
 >
 > Have a great day :wave:
 >